Zaphodious/hireling/README.md

 things with those requests according to how its programmed.
-Principally, it can act as a proxy server that caches data for the user, so that network requests resolve faster, web sites are available offline, and PUT/POST requests retry in the background *after the user has closed the browser, even*, should the user try one without being online.
+Principally, it can act as a proxy server that caches data for the user, so that network requests resolve faster, web sites are available offline, and PUT/POST requests retry in the background *after the user has closed the browser*, should the user try one without being online.
 They even let you recieve push notifications with the browser closed!

+These things need to be programmed, however.
+They only do what you tell them to do.

 I recommend watching [Jake Archibald's Google I/O 2016 talk.](https://www.youtube.com/watch?v=cmGr0RszHc8)
 It fairly neatly explains it.
 Then check [Is Service Worker Ready](https://jakearchibald.github.io/isserviceworkerready/)